- Meet Our Staff

 Phone: 04 388 0863

 Emerson has previously taught at Te Puna Reo o nga Kakano, a Maori based Early Childhood centre to Year 13 as a release Teacher in Aotearoa and in NZ Schools and the UK.
 Much of his teacher experience is in Primary Schools as a Kaiako of Maori language and culture.
-Emerson’s experience is also based in emotional literacy with teenage boys.
+Emerson’s experience is also based in emotional literacy with teenage student.

-For Emerson the decision to teach Te Reo Maori and culture here at Scots was based on genuine and honest conversations with the Principals of the Prepratory School.
+For Emerson the decision to teach Te Reo Maori and culture here at Scots was based on genuine and honest conversations with the Principals of the Junior School.
 Their korero centred on Scots long term vision of strengthening Maori language throughout the College.
 A Korowai, cloak of support for students, Teachers, whanau to have an appreciation for Maori as tangata whenua, first people of Aotaeroa, New Zealand.
 Extending Maori tikanga, bi-cultural, Pacifica values to the rich tapestry of diversity at Scots.

 Ako in Maori means to teach as well as learn.
 Emerson describes his responsibility as a Kaiako is to provide engaging and interesting programmes for students of all levels in Te Reo Maori.
 The motivation and passion to teach his culture derives from Te Atiawa and Maniapoto Whakapapa and also a personal educational goal of supporting and protecting an essential cultural taonga in Aotearoa.